HDR, Inc.

-Engineering News-Record ranked HDR as the 5th largest design firm in the United States in 2022.
+HDR, Inc. is an American design and engineering company based in Omaha, Nebraska.

 History

-In 1917, the Henningson Engineering Company started as a civil engineering firm in Omaha, where HDR's headquarters remain today.
+In 1917, the Henningson Engineering Company started as a civil engineering firm in Omaha, where HDR's headquarters remain.
 Willard Richardson and Charles W. "Chuck" Durham joined the firm in 1939 as interns.
-Circa 1950, Richardson and Durham had purchased shares in the firm, and it became known as Henningson, Durham and Richardson, Inc.
+Circa 1950, Richardson and Durham purchased shares in the firm, which then became known as Henningson, Durham, and Richardson, Inc.

 The company's first project was designing a power station for the city of Ogallala, Nebraska.
 Similar projects followed as the firm built water, sewer, electric, and road systems for cities and towns throughout the Midwestern United States, emerging from frontier status.

 In 1983, Bouygues SA, France's largest construction company, purchased HDR for $60 million.
 An employee group bought back HDR in 1996 for $55 million.
-The company has since grown from 1,100 employees to over 11,000.
+The company has since grown from 1,100 employees to over 12,000.

-Sustainability

-HDR was the first A/E firm to join the U.S. Green Building Council in 1994, and was involved in the development of the first Leadership in Energy and Environmental Design (LEED) Green Building Rating Tool.
-More recently, the firm received attention for its Sustainable Return on Investment (SROI) process, wherein clients evaluate sustainable strategies today and into the future.

-HDR also was one of the first firms involved with the Institute for Sustainable Infrastructure, which aims to do for infrastructure what the U.S. Green Building Council has done for buildings.
-HDR's project, the William Jack Hernandez Sport Fish Hatchery, was the first to receive an Envision rating from ISI.

-In the early 1990s, HDR formally established a Sustainable Solutions Program tasked with integrating sustainability into all business practices.
-Today, the program includes aspects of the A/E/C industry, climatology, building design, mobility, natural resources, climate change, renewable energy, land-use planning, and economic and environmental modeling.